vikashiscool/notes-2/lectures/week-01/_2_tuesday/dusk/README.md

 ```
 var friends = [
-                'Moe',
-                'Larry',
-                'Curly',
-                'Jane',
-                'Emma',
-                'Elizabeth',
-                'Elinor',
-                'Mary',
-                'Darcy',
-                'Grey',
-                'Lydia',
-                'Harriet'
+                'Saggitariutt Jefferspin',
+                'D-Glester Hardunkichud',
+                'Swirvithan L. Goodling-Splatt',
+                'Quatro Quatro',
+                'Ozamataz Buckshank',
+                'Beezer Twelve Washingbeard',
+                'D-Isiah T. Billings-Clyde',
+                'D-Jasper Probincrux III',
+                'Leoz Maxwell Jilliumz',
               ];
 ```

 Add your name to the end of the `friends` and add another name to beginning.
-Change the `Elizabeth` to `Liz`.
+Change the `Quatro Quatro` to `Dan Smith`.

 **2.**) Go to MDN and lookup `Array.sort`.
 Sort the list of `friends` above